The rebuilding of Christchurch continues apace.

 Barry and Angela have plenty of maps and can show you exactly where the premier Christchurch activities are.

-In the heart of the city, you will find the Cultural Precinct - home to the Canterbury Museum and Botanic Gardens.
+In the heart of the city, you will find the Cultural Precinct - home to the Canterbury Museum and Botanical Gardens.
 Many coach and bus tours operate from here.
-The river Avon runs throughout the city as well as within the Botanical Gardens and punting is a leisurely pastime.
+The river Avon runs throughout the city including the Botanical Gardens and punting is a leisurely pastime.

 Opposite the Gardens and Museum is the Arts Centre - what was the old University, it is here that you will find the i-Site tourist information centre.
 Across the road is the Christchurch Art Gallery.